Where is Jason Wilcox now?

 Having spent the majority of his career with Blackburn Rovers where he won the Premier League title in 1995, Jason Wilcox retired from playing in 2006 after a short spell with Blackpool.

-After a successful season where his team beat all before them he was promoted to under 18’s manager in 2013.
+Making a return to football in 2012, Wilcox was appointed manager of the Manchester City’s under 13’s academy team and after a successful season where his team beat all before them he was promoted to under 18’s manager in 2013.

 Wilcox had continued success with his young charges when they won the North Division under 18’s title in his first year in charge.

 He also helped to oversee the Manchester City academy’s relocation from their old Platt Lane training ground to its current location in east Manchester.